-Despite being the largest island by area, Isabela is home to only 2,200 residents, but that’s what makes it the ultimate Galapagos paradise where nature and wildlife dominate the landscape!
+Despite being the largest island by area, Isla Isabela is home to only 2,200 residents, but that’s what makes it the ultimate Galapagos paradise, where nature and wildlife dominate the landscape!

-Isabela is home to a number of great beaches.
-The biggest one stretches for over 3 kms along Antonio Gill street with many perfect spots for a game of volleyball or an afternoon nap in the shade (just watch for those coconuts and the blazing hot sun)!
+Isla Isabela is home to a number of great beaches.
+The biggest one stretches for over 3 km (1.86 Miles) along Antonio Gill street with many perfect spots for a game of volleyball or an afternoon nap in the shade (just watch for those coconuts and the blazing hot sun)!

 We then jumped in the water and got a chance to snorkel with sea turtles, white tip sharks, and a slew of other fish!
 One of the most amazing spots on Isla Isabela!

 Los Tuneles (the Tunnels)